RBGKew/Reconciliation-and-Matching-Framework/matchconf/readme.md

 (0) Matching and deduplication
-The deduplication of a data-set is very similar to matching two data-sets to each other, only that a deduplication uses the same data-set twice, as 'source' and as 'lookup'.
+The deduplication of a data-set is very similar to matching two data-sets to each other, only that a deduplication uses the same data-set twice, as 'query' and as 'authority'.
 Hence on code-level deduplication and match configs look very similar.
 The UI however does obviously separate them.

 (1) ORM functionality